 Rising air

 Here’s how it works: during summer, air close to the ground heats up and rises.
 Since atmospheric pressure decreases with altitude, the rising air expands.
-When the air expands, it also cools down.
+But, when the air expands, it also cools down.
 This, along with other processes in the upper atmosphere, drives the air even higher causing it to cool even more.
-As a result, temperatures in the mesosphere can plunge to as low as -210 degrees Fahrenheit (-134 degrees C).
+As a result, temperatures in the mesosphere can plunge to as low as -210 degrees Fahrenheit (-134 C).

 In the Northern Hemisphere, the mesosphere reaches these temperatures by mid-May in most years.